Battle Harbour: Geography

 Battle Harbour is located on Battle Island, facing a sheltered narrow strait separating that island from Great Caribou Island.
 It is thought that "Battle Harbour" is derived from the Portuguese word batel, boat as depicted on Portuguese maps c.
 1560.
 Battle Harbour is also known as Ca-tuc-to by the Inuit who had inhabited this part of Labrador.

 The waterfront was the setting of much bustle and activity.
 It was used for the landing of marine resources harvested by local fishers, the processing of cod, salmon, seals and herring, the production of barrels, the packaging of fish products, the mending of nets and the production of saltfish.
 The flake or fish drying platform at Battle Harbour was the biggest such structure in all of Labrador.
 The Salt Store, the area's main warehouse for the salt used in the processing of several species, could hold up to 1,500 tons.
 The reconstructed waterfront buildings are reminiscent of an era now past but retain the history of years gone by and they also house an impressive collection of fisheries-related artifacts.

 The Battle Harbour Historic District was designated a National Historic Site in 1996.
 The ocean vistas and craggy rock outcrops are a dramatic backdrop for the small wooden church and houses that dot the landscape.
 Battle Harbour's hub is the wharf and the waterfront premises; rustic, wooden and shingle-clad buildings erected by English and Newfoundland-based merchants in the late 18th and 19th centuries.

+Climate

+The climate type of Battle Harbour is (Köppen: Dfc).
+Because Battle Harbour is located in the northeast of Great Caribou Island east of Labrador, it is affected by the Labrador Sea.
+Due to the influence of the Labrador Current, it is very cold and humid throughout the year.
+The average temperature throughout the year is 0.3 C, with the hottest month being 10.9 C in August and the coldest month being -10.5 C in January.
+The annual precipitation is 953.3 mm, of which the wettest month is March with a precipitation of 97.4 mm and the driest.
+The month of May has a precipitation of 58.8 mm.
+The annual extreme temperatures ranged from 29.5 C on July 3, 1981 to -34.0 C on January 13, 1978.